svenriebedell/DCUIgnoreListManager/README.md

 ## Description
 Dell Command | Update allows you to maintain your device updates automatically.
 You can define severity levels, time of starting updates and filtering on driver category and driver type.
 If you want to exclude specific drivers, you can use the Dell Custom Update Catalog which allows you to manage your own update catalogs.
-You can define with approach as whitelisting, only admin approve driver will be deployed by Dell Command | Update.
+You can define with approach as selected driver deployment, only admin approve driver will be deployed by Dell Command | Update.
 This concept is based on an excel sheet to managing update rings (from 1 to 8) and PowerShell script we give you the approach of a Ignore-List concept.
 Every time you run this script it is filtering drivers by Release Date or Driver Name.

 **Important:** This script need to be run each time if Dell update the DCU catalog otherwise it could be not all driver you do not want to deploy are blocked.